johnelliott/image-hub/README.md

 #### STORY_TREATMENT=story
 set the visual treatment for story button output, see `lib/treatments/index.js` for the list

-## logging the www and etl linux systemd services on the pi
-- `journalctl -x -e --unit image-hub*.service`
-- `systemctl status image-hub-*.service`
 ## remote logging
-- `ssh hub1sshhost 'journalctl -u nginx.service -o cat --no-pager -f --no-tail' |goaccess -`
-- `./www-logs.sh hub1sshhost` for node app access logs in journal
+- `./live-logs.sh hub1sshhost` for node app access logs in journal
-- `./nginx-logs.sh hub1sshhost` for nginx access logs in journal
+- `./pull-nginx-journal-report.sh hub1sshhost` get and view nginx server report for hub1sshhost
-- `./logs.sh hub1sshhost` for older logs
+- `./pull-express-journal-report.sh hub1sshhost` get and view express server report for hub1sshhost
+- `./pull-nginx-access-report.sh someotherhost` get and view nginx access.log server report for someotherhost

 ## hardware setup
 - get a raspberry pi 3 with a large enough SD card to keep lots of JPEGS on (32gb+)